Skip to main content

 cd /home/site/wwwroot

-Now you can access the admin panel at https://<your-domain>/admin and log in with the admin user that you just created.
+1. Access your admin panel at https://<your-azure-domain>/admin and log in using the credentials you just created.